 11. Stella

-When someone asks you which cherry type is self-fertile, Stella is the top answer.
-In reality, this is the first self-pollinating sweet cherry cultivar.
-Since then, people have used them to develop other types, like Chelan, Tieton, Lapins, etc.
+Stella is the first self-pollinating sweet cherry cultivar to be created.
+People have used it to develop other types, like Chelan, Tieton, Lapins, etc.

-Starting from England, Stella cherry was a result of the program that developed a high-quality self-fertile cultivar.
-And this is an achievement of Karlis O. Lapins, who succeeded in crossing between Lambert and John Innes Seedling 2420 to create Stella cherry.
+This cultivar was a result of the joint program between England and Canada to develop a high-quality self-fertile cultivar.
+Finally, agronomist and university professor Karlis O. Lapins succeeded in crossing between Lambert and John Innes Seedling 2420 to create it.

 Generally, Stella fruits are large (bigger than average cherry), bold dark red, and heart-shaped.
 They are also rich in flavor, sweet, and superbly firm, making them a great choice for fresh snacks or baking.